-Problem: Could not find recovery environment
+Error: Could not find recovery environment on Windows 10

-When you try to reset or refresh your Windows 10 PC, you may get an error Could not find the recovery environment (RE), and it asks you to insert Windows installation or recovery media and restart your PC with the media.
+When you try to reset or refresh a Windows 10/11 PC, you may get an error saying "Could not find the recovery environment.
+Insert your Windows installation or recovery media, and restart your PC with the media".

-If you boot into recovery mode, you will find there are no options available under Troubleshoot.
-Normally, you should see Reset your PC or see Advanced Options under Troubleshoot.
-That is to say, you are unable to use one of the Windows 10 recovery options unless you insert a Windows recovery media or installation disc.
+Even if you boot into recovery mode, you will find nothing under "Troubleshoot" - normally you should see "Reset your PC" or "Advanced Options" here.
+That is, you are unable to use any of the Windows 10/11 recovery options unless you insert a Windows recovery media or installation disc.
 So, what exactly causes such problems?

-The first thing that you should try is to check the Windows RE status.
+The first thing you should do is to check the Windows RE status.
 If the Windows RE location is missing, then you need to locate the Winre.wim file or copy it from other location.

+Way 1.
 Enable Windows recovery environment

 You can run the command “reagentc /info” in an alleviated command prompt to check the recovery status.